 To apply for an approved leave, a student must:

 - Have completed at least one academic term at UWS.

 - Be in satisfactory academic standing in accordance with Policy 1218 Academic Standing.

-- An approved leave may only be granted following term withdrawal or term completion or for extenuating circumstances during a term.
+- An approved leave may be granted following term withdrawal or term completion or for extenuating circumstances during a term.

 - Leave may not be requested as a means to avoid course failure, academic sanction or academic dismissal.

 - Leave may be requested whether or not the student has outstanding financial obligations to the university.

 - Leave may impact your plan of study and/or date of graduation.